-Once the IMPACT-DCM trial is able to resume patient enrollment, participants must have a left ventricular ejection fraction of less than or equal to 30% (60-75% is typical for a healthy person) and meet certain other eligibility criteria.
+Participants in the IMPACT-DCM clinical trial must have an LVEF of less than or equal to 30% (60-75% is typical for a healthy person) and meet certain other eligibility criteria.
 All patients in each group will receive standard medical care and approximately 75% of the patients in each group will be treated with CRCs through direct injection into the heart muscle during open heart surgery.
 While the primary objective of this study is to assess the safety of CRCs in patients with DCM, efficacy measures including left ventricular ejection fraction and other cardiac function parameters as well as heart failure stage will be monitored.
 Patients will be followed for 12 months post treatment.